Mario Bros. Classic

 The Japanese version says "PUSH START", while the international version says "PRESS START".
-The hyphen in the copyright date was also changed to a comma in the International, but then changed back to a hyphen in the Chinese version.
-Japanese version uses the registered trademark (®) symbol while the International and Chinese versions use the trademark (™) symbol.
+The hyphen in the copyright date was also changed to a comma in the international version, but then changed back to a hyphen in the Chinese version.
+Japanese version uses the registered trademark (®) symbol while the international and Chinese versions use the trademark (™) symbol.
 Chinese version's copyright date is 1983 to 2004 and added a copyright date for the iQue.
 The Chinese version also has its title in Chinese.

 The P and player number was flipped in the international versions.

 The Japanese bonus point counter had an apostrophe at the end, just like the original arcade version.
 This was changed to a period for the overseas releases.